 - Unexplained bleeding

 There is a risk that Paragard may be expelled from the uterus, which makes the IUD less effective and could result in unintended pregnancy.
 A healthcare provider may need to take x-rays if Paragard is no longer found in the uterus.
 The IUD must be removed if expulsion occurs.

 We began receiving phone call reports in early October 2020.
 There are no Paragard lawsuits in the court system yet.
 The MDL (Multidistrict Litigation) hasn’t begun yet for this birth control device, but we do expect this to happen based on other birth control device litigation, like what took place for Essure.

-Paragard Lawsuit Claims, Payouts & Settlements page updated on February 23, 2021
+Paragard Lawsuit Claims, Payouts & Settlements page updated for device migration on May 13, 2021